 “Could you not stay awake with me for one hour?”

 Maundy Thursday night we remember Christ’s agony as he was betrayed in the garden of Gethsemane.
 We will keep a watch from 8:30pm until midnight, finishing with compline at 11:45pm.
 It is common for people to watch for a short time, or to go and come back, some might stay for the whole time.
 Join us in this longstanding tradition of keeping watch with Christ.
+Jesus said to them, “My soul is overwhelmed with sorrow…stay here and keep watch with me.

 Good Friday, April 18th